Early Years

 Our Team

-“I am very proud to work for EPG and to be part of an educational organisation that is supporting students reach their full potential.”
+"I'm very proud to be working for EPG and to be part of an educational organisation that is inspiring students to reach their full potential."

 Hannah Paula Corner